adgellida/ubunsys/README.md

 **There are currently 2 branches of development:**

-* [master](https://github.com/adgellida/ubunsys/tree/master) - Includes the most stable version.
+* [master](https://github.com/adgellida/ubunsys/tree/master) - Includes the most stable and lastest version.
-* [dev](https://github.com/adgellida/ubunsys/tree/dev) - This branch is in development.
-The most updated version is here.
+* [dev](https://github.com/adgellida/ubunsys/tree/dev) - This branch is deprecated, only for experiments.

 **This is a very dangerous app, if you don't know what you are touching or how to fix it, don't do it.
 This software is for testing and knowledge purposes.
 It's unstable software.**